MaxBanister/gemmini-device-driver/README.md

 spike -p2 bbl
 ```

 The `-p2` option feeds a two-hart device tree into Spike, which runs the modified version of bbl on both harts, which subsequently runs Linux on hart 0 and GemminiOS on hart 1.
-The modified version of bbl hardcodes the assumption that Gemmini firmware will run on hart 1, since this was designed for use with the Beagle chip.
+The modified version of bbl hardcodes the assumption that Gemmini firmware will run on hart 1, since this was designed for use with the a chip which had a systolic array on hart 1.
 Changing this in GemminiOS should be facile, but is not recommended.

 This should drop you into the ash shell, from which you can run a test program that utilizes the device driver to send commands to the Gemmini hart.